realA10001986/Time-Circuits-Display/install/README.md

 The firmware comes with some a sound-pack which needs to be installed separately.
 The sound-pack is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
 Only if the TCD displays "PLEASE INSTALL SOUND PACK" during boot, an update of the sound-pack is needed.

->If your TCD previously ran a firmware from CircuitSetup (ie. pre-installed or downloaded from their github), installing of the sound-pack **from this repository** is required.
+>If your TCD previously ran a firmware from CircuitSetup (ie. pre-installed or downloaded from their github), installing of the sound-pack **from this repository** (TWxx) is required.
 You cannot use CircuitSetup's sound-pack with the firmware available here, or vice versa.

-The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
+The first step is to download "install/sound-pack-TWxx.zip" and extract it.
 It contains one file named "TCDA.bin".

 Then there are two alternative ways to proceed.
 Note that both methods *require an SD card*.